skornehl/docker-workshop/slides195-best-practice..md

 ```

 ## CHECKSUMS
-For ADD and COPY the contents of the file(s) in the image are examined and a checksum is calculated for each file
+For ADD and COPY the contents of the file(s) in the image are examined, and a checksum is calculated for each file

 ## CHECKSUMS
-NO CACHE LOOKUP: All other commands are not evaluted on a file level to determine a cache match/hit
+NO CACHE LOOKUP: All other commands are not evaluated on a file level to determine a cache match/hit

 ## FROM
 use current official Repositories,